dockstore/s3cmd-plugin/README.md

 [dockstore-file-s3cmd-plugin]
 client = /usr/bin/s3cmd
 config-file-location = /home/user/.s3cfg
-verbosity = 2
+verbosity = Normal
 ```

 Set the client location to your own s3cmd client and also make sure that the configuration file is available at the config-file-location.
 Verbosity configuration lets you configure the level of info display.
-The default is level 2.
+The default is 'Normal'.

 ### Verbosity
-- Level "1" doesn't print the `s3cmd mb` stdout/stderr
+- Level "Minimal" doesn't print the `s3cmd mb` stdout/stderr
-- Level "2" and higher prints the `s3cmd mb` stdout/stderr
+- Level "Normal" and higher prints the `s3cmd mb` stdout/stderr

 Using the `--debug` flag with the dockstore client will print out the commands executed by this plugin and `s3cmd info` stdout/stderr
 ```